Skip to main content

 • License-free band, no special authorizations required.

-• Allows transport of PCM 16 bits / 44.1 kHz audio (uncompressed) or encoded audio.
+• Allows transport of PCM 16-bit / 44.1 kHz audio (uncompressed) or encoded audio.

 • Supports bidirectional connection for special applications.